 28 Jun 1797 in the Downs awaiting a court martial on men in the Beaulieu - see p.
 526->.

-27 Feb 1799, Arrogant and Virginie parted and sailed for Prince of Wales Island.
-The Virginie then returned and joined the Intrepid again on 8 Mar, and both sailed for Ceylon.
+27 Feb 1799 Arrogant and Virginie parted and departed for Prince of Wales Island.
+The Virginie then returned and joined the Intrepid again on 8 Mar, and both departed for Ceylon.

 22 Mar 1800 captured a Dutch prow mounting four swivels, small arms, &c. manned with sixteen men, laden with sundries, out three days, from Macassar, bound to Sambauwa, in lat.
 6° 5', S. long.
 117° 25' E.